Laura Cannon blogs beauty tips for cancer patients

 She said: "I had it done in different styles.
 I had a mohawk and stuff.

-"I wanted to look back and laugh and not remember it as a really sad day."'No eyelashes'
+"I wanted to look back and laugh and not remember it as a really sad day."

 Now her hair and her eyebrows have grown back and she has been blogging about make-up.